Property Tax: What It Is, What It Does And How It’s Calculated

 If you fail to pay your property tax bill for some reason, your municipality will place a tax lien on your home.
 Therefore, it’s very important that as a homeowner, you’re able to afford your property tax payments and stay up to date on them.

 There are many other consequences for refusing to pay or paying your taxes late.
-Under some circumstances, the IRS may transfer your account to a private collection company.
+Under some circumstances, the taxing authority may transfer your account to a private collection company.
 A private tax collector may use aggressive tactics to get you to pay, so as mentioned earlier, it’s best to avoid failing to pay if possible.

-Summary: Property Taxes Are An Ongoing Expense
+The Bottom Line: Property Taxes Are An Ongoing Expense